-Salmon Escabeche features a three-ingredient rub for the salmon, which is cooked or air-fried for a few minutes before going into a marinade of red onion, jalapeño, oil and vinegar.
+Baked Salmon Escabeche features a rub of cumin, fennel seed and coriander, the wild salmon is baked before going for a dip in a marinade of red onion, jalapeño, oil and vinegar.

-Wild salmon is the perfect foil for an easy, gourmet weeknight meal.
-We can all agree wild salmon tastes good no matter what you do to it.
+Wild salmon is the perfect foil for an easy, gourmet weeknight meal and it tastes good no matter what you do to it.

 This Salmon Escabeche recipe is from the Wall Street Journal, which features a different chef and his or her favorite recipes every few weeks.